-- a.
-The spare is located in front of the rear step. - Tools The jack, handle and wheel brace are stored under the nearside rear seat. - Follow the procedure for changing a wheel as described and illustrated in the base vehicle handbook.
+- The spare is located in under the rear of the vehicle. - The jack, handle and wheelbrace are contained in a toolroll which should be safely stored in one of the lowdown storage areas. - Follow the procedure for changing a wheel as described and illustrated in the base vehicle handbook.